giakoumoglou/synco-v2/README.md

 ```
 @misc{giakoumoglou2025clones,
-      title={Fake it till you make it: Self-supervised Learning on Synthetic Data clones},
+      title={Revenge of the clones: Self-supervised Learning on Synthetic Data clones},
       author={Nikolaos Giakoumoglou and Andreas Floros and Kleanthis Marios Papadopoulos and Tania Stathaki},
       year={2025},
       eprint={0000.00000},